TheYanVictor/TheYanVictor/README.md

 <h1> Hi!
 My name is Yan :D </h1>

-I'm interning as a DBA in a company that concentrates on Oracle Cloud.
+I'm interning as a DBA in a company mainly focused on Oracle Cloud.
 My main areas of expertise are Oracle Database and Postgres.
 In addition to studying Computer Vision and AI for my Final Paper, I create apps using Flutter for academic and personal reasons.
 Feel free to contact me if you have any doubts, offers, or contributions.

 ## :bar_chart: My Stats:
 [![profile_visits](https://komarev.com/ghpvc/?username=TheYanVictor&theme=great-gatsby&style=flat-square&label=Profile+Visits)](https://github.com/TheYanVictor "since Dec 25, 2021")